agurvich/rockstar_abg/README.md

 This will unzip modifications to Andrew's code (mostly just making it use relative imports rather than absolute-- also one change to a Makefile to use gcc rather than icc).

-Then you should be able to call `runner.py` as `run_for_imran.sh` to generate halo files in the simulation directory.
+Then you should be able to call `runner.py` as is done in `job_maker.sh` to generate halo files in the simulation directory.